‘Āina Board Game

 Work collaboratively using an ʻŌiwi approach to mālama ʻāina in order to transform your ahupuaʻa and set it to prosper for future generations!

-60 Microscope Slides
+60 Biological Microscope Slides

 This set of 60 lab-grade, professionally prepared microscope slides includes a wide variety of plant, insect, animal tissue, cell, and microorganism specimens—each clearly labeled and organized in a sturdy storage case.
 Slides are standard 25 × 75 mm optical glass, ideal for use with common compound microscopes—perfect for middle school STEM educators exploring life science and biology.